NVIDIA/NeMo-speech-data-processor/CONTRIBUTING.md

 - Code style conforms to our guidelines.
 The easiest way to ensure this is to install a pre-commit hook by running `pip install pre-commit` and then `pre-commit install`.

+TODO: information on what docs to add for new features